 Mahjong Tile Types: Suited and Honor Tiles Explained

-Learn all mahjong tile types in Japanese Riichi Mahjong: suits (Characters, Circles, Bamboo), honor tiles (Winds, Dragons), and Dora bonus tiles explained.
+Learn mahjong tile types in Japanese Riichi Mahjong: suited tiles (Manzu, Pinzu, Souzu), honor tiles (Winds, Dragons), and Dora basics—clear and beginner-friendly.

 Overview of Mahjong Tiles